Yuan-Meng/personal_website/content/posts/ltr.md

 {{< figure src="https://www.dropbox.com/scl/fi/umzbo6fekj5orpdpl714n/Screenshot-2024-02-18-at-6.53.41-PM.png?rlkey=o5gu10mo3rq1s3h9lk2c3hpoo&raw=1" width="500" >}}

 - **Remove price as a model feature and add it to output**: $DNN_\theta (u, q, l_{\mathrm{no\\,price}}) - \tanh(w \cdot \mathcal{P} + b)$, where $\mathcal{P} = \log \frac{1 + \mathrm{price}}{1 + \mathrm{price}_{\mathrm{median}}}$.
 The first term is the DNN output without the price feature, and the second term increases monotonically with price --- all else being equal, more expensive listings will have lower scores and get down-ranked.
 This model reduced the average price but severely degraded bookings.
 An explanation is that price has interactions with many features --- i.e., what's considered expensive depends on the location, the number of guests/nights, the time of year, etc. --- removing it led to under-fitting.
-- **DNN partially monotonic w.r.t. price**: The team added price (more precisely $\mathrm{P}$) back as a feature and tweaked the DNN architecture so that the final output was monotonic with respect to price.
+- **DNN partially monotonic w.r.t. price**: The team added price (more precisely $\mathcal{P}$) back as a feature and tweaked the DNN architecture so that the final output was monotonic with respect to price.
 However, like the previous approach, listings with absolute high prices were down-ranked, regardless of the context.
     {{< figure src="https://www.dropbox.com/scl/fi/857s23p25v54vyiondf3e/Screenshot-2024-02-18-at-5.21.45-PM.png?rlkey=ku61eh7y36c185s143kl8p88b&raw=1" width="500" >}}
 - **Adding a price loss**: Apart from predicting the booking probability, this version also predicted the price.
 The total loss is a linear combination of the booking loss and the price loss.
 This model didn't generalize well online because it didn't accurately predict the price of entirely new inventory.